 - HCG to replace the LH

-Testosterone Enanthate is a single short-acting ester which makes dosing and managing side effects predictable.
+Testosterone Cypionate/Enanthate are both single short-acting esters which makes dosing and managing side effects predictable.
 Complications, such as high oestrogen, can normally be managed by dose alteration and adjustment in the frequency of administration.
-Very rarely is an aromatase inhibitor is deemed necessary, we use the minimum effective dose and constantly review its continued need.
+If an aromatase inhibitor is deemed necessary, we use the minimum effective dose and constantly review its continued need.
 Oestrogen is integral for health, however, the ratio of testosterone to oestradiol is more important than the absolute number.
 Something discussed in detail in The Importance of Oestrogen in TRT.

 HCG mimics LH.
 It is disappointing that HCG levels cannot be measured using the LH diagnostic blood test.
 Most guys note a fullness in their testes with use of HCG alongside testosterone.
 We use HCG alongside testosterone as we believe TRT should be Hormone Replacement Therapy.
-Whilst not strictly a fertility treatment, we now have over 40 successful conceptions, with two of my patients!
+Whilst not strictly a fertility treatment, we now have over 40 successful conceptions, with two of my patients having three HCG babies!

 Testosterone Enanthate/Cypionate Monotherapy

 Taking all the above factors into consideration, it isn’t unreasonable for a patient to decide that he doesn’t want to use HCG in his protocol.
 A perfect protocol would have HCG in it, have a read of The Benefits of Using HCG with TRT.
 In rare instances, it causes a level of anxiety.
 Sometimes it isn’t feasible, whether it be due to lifestyle constraints or co-morbidities that may make stability unachievable.
-It should be noted that patients on TE monotherapy can complain of testicular shrinkage.
+It should be noted that patients on TC/TE monotherapy can complain of testicular shrinkage.

 Testosterone Gel + HCG